RECETOX/RIAssigner/README.md

 ```
 For more details check out this [notebook](doc/example_usage.ipynb).

-## Installation
-Installation is currently possible by creating the conda environment with `conda env create -f conda/environment-dev.yml` and then installing the package with `python -m pip install -e .`

-The tool will be published via pypi and bioconda soon!
 ## Developer Documentation
 ### Setup
 Create your development environment using the provided [script](conda/environment-dev.yml) via conda to install all required dependencies, including linter and testing frameworks.